 Here is a quick look at some of the common malware terms and abbreviations that you will see when discussing computer viruses.

 Ways of Spread

 Homogeneity: A setup where all the systems are running on the same operating system and connected to the same network.
-This increases the chances of a worm in one computer to easily spread to others on that network.

 Types of Malware Attacks